bcCOVID-19group/bcCOVID-19group-site/content/authors/sallyotto/_index.md

  paid contracts, patents, or other financial or personal interests with respect to this modelling (other than wanting to help curb the pandemic!).
 ---

-### Conflict of Interest Statement
-Dr. Otto has no COI to declare with respect to COVID-19 modelling; she receives grants to fund her research from the federal government (NSERC, CRC) but has no paid contracts, patents, or other financial or personal interests with respect to this modelling (other than wanting to help curb the pandemic!).